stephendavidmarsh/qbdeferred/README.md

 Deferred/Promise Objects
 ----------------

 All of QBTable's methods return jQuery Promise objects.
-In jQuery's lingo, a Promise represent the future result of an operation, and a Deferred represents the requirement to satisfy a promise.
+In jQuery's lingo, a Promise represent the future result of an operation, and a Deferred represents the requirement to fulfill a Promise.
 Most of Deferred's methods are available through a Promise, and the names are often used interchangeably.
+In this documentation, Deferred is used even when referring to Promise objects.

 A Deferred is said to be "resolved" when its operation completes, and it is "resolved" with the result of that operation.
 If the operation does not complete successfully, it will instead be "rejected" with an error value.
 Deferred objects can be chained together, with values passing from one operation to the next.